langgenius/dify/web/README.md

 yarn install --frozen-lockfile
 ```

 Then, configure the environment variables.
-Create a file named `.env.local` in the current directory and copy the contents from `.env.example`.
-Moiechor the values of these environment variables according to your requirements:
+Create a file named `.env.local` in the current directory and copy the contents from `.env.example`. modify the values of these environment variables according to your requirements:
 ```
 # For production release, change this to PRODUCTION
 NEXT_PUBLIC_DEPLOY_ENV=DEVELOPMENT